purpleidea/purpleidea.com/content/blog/2014/05/13/vagrant-on-fedora-with-libvirt-reprise.md

 ```
 # yum install -y libvirt-devel libxslt-devel libxml2-devel
 ```
-<span style="text-decoration:underline;"><strong>Update</strong></span>: Typically we used to now have to install the nokogiri dependencies.
+<strong><span style="text-decoration:underline;">Update</span>:</strong> Typically we used to now have to install the nokogiri dependencies.
 With newer versions of vagrant-libvirt, this is no longer necessarily required.
 Consider skipping this step, and trying to install the vagrant-libvirt plugin without specifying a version.
 If it doesn't work, try vagrant-libvirt version 0.0.20, if that doesn't work, install nokogiri.
 Feel free to post your updated experiences in the comments!

 Now, install the <em>nokogiri</em> gem that vagrant-libvirt needs:
 ```